jediknight813/Tic-Tac-Toe/README.md

-A tic-tac-toe website i made for the oden project.
+A tic-tac-toe website i made for the odin project.

 Link to the website: https://jediknight813.github.io/Tic-Tac-Toe/